Best Air Quality Monitors for Allergy Sufferers iMore 2020

 Allergies are brutal at any time of year, but when you're stuck inside, your whole immune system seems to go haywire.
 By keeping tabs on the air quality inside your home, you can cut down on prescription and over-the-counter (OTC) medications and improve your quality of life.
 The air quality monitor I stake my health on is the Airthings Wave Plus.
 It's sleek enough to blend into your decor and smart enough to give you real-time results.
 There are hundreds of monitors out there to track the air quality of your surroundings.
 Which is right for you?
 Here are the five best air quality monitors this year.

 - Best Indoor and Outdoor Monitor: IQAir AirVisual Pro

 - Best Portability: Huma-i HI-150

-It looks like the throwback radio from the 1950s your grandparents had on their end table, but it's the high-functioning air quality control monitor you'll wonder how you ever lived without.
-By today's standards, the Awair 2nd Edition is still cool enough to blend in with your decor and other items around your house, plus it's packed with technology to help you identify allergens and put an end to sniffles and stuffy heads.
+It looks like an updated smoke alarm, but it's a high-functioning air quality control monitor that you'll wonder how you ever lived without.
+By today's standards, the Airthings Wave Plus is still cool enough to blend in with your decor, plus it's packed with technology to help you identify allergens and put an end to sniffles and stuffy heads.

 - Fits any decor

 - Works with IFTTT, Google Assistant, and Alexa

 - Measures toxins, chemicals, temp, humidity, and air pressure

 A smart monitor